 - Craft materials for décor (chenille stems, puffy paint, felt, etc.)

 - Markers, colored pencils, crayons and poster paints

 We the People.
 Calabasas, CA: Center for Civic Education, 1988.

-Explain that in the last lesson, the class discussed what responsibilities we have to protect our rights.
-In this lesson, they will examine the responsibility they may have to promote the common welfare.
-Define common welfare as what is good for everyone in the group (community, class, country, etc.), not just a few people.
+Explain that in the last lesson, the group discussed what responsibilities we have to protect our rights.
+In this lesson, we will examine the responsibility they may have to promote the common good.

-- Everyone needs a place to live in safety.
+- Everyone needs a place to live safely.

 - Everyone needs food and medical care.

 - Everyone needs to have the opportunity to go to school and get a job.

 Now describe situations in which it is difficult to reach a decision that is best for everyone involved.
 Start with an example from home, then one from school, and finally, one in the larger community.
 (The leader may wish to conduct this step of the instructional procedure in debate format).
 Ask learners to explain why it is challenging to make the decisions.

 - Home decision—Should our family move to a new location?